openyurtio/openyurt/docs/proposals/20210628-nodepool-ingress-support.md

 ### Implementation Details/Notes/Constraints
 #### 1).
 Yurt-app-manager

-Implement a standalone `YurtIngress` operator to support the NodePool ingress feature, which means that `YurtIngress` together with `NodePool/YurtAppSet(UnitedDeployment)/YurtAppDaemon` will compose the the current OpenYurt unitization capability, and they are all managed by Yurt-app-manager.
-The responsibility of `YurtIngress` is to monitor the update of `YurtIngress` CR and trigger the corresponding operations to nginx ingress controller related components.
+Implement a standalone `YurtIngress` operator to support the ingress feature from NodePool level, so that `YurtIngress` together with `NodePool/YurtAppSet/YurtAppDaemon` will compose the OpenYurt unitization capability, and they are all managed by Yurt-app-manager.
+The responsibility of `YurtIngress` is to monitor all the `YurtIngress` CRs and trigger the corresponding operations to the nginx ingress controller related components.

 `YurtIngress` CRD definition: